nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_prop_cli.rst

 Generally, the Property Client should only target User Property Servers, unless it is part of a network administrator node that is responsible for configuring the other mesh nodes.

-To ease configuration, the Property Client can be paired with a Client Property Server that lists which properties this Client will request.
+To ease the configuration, the Property Client can be paired with a Client Property Server that lists which properties this Property Client will request.

 Extended models
 ===============